| CONTENTS: purpose of the fixation cemented total hip prosthesis cementless total hip prosthesis the porous coating

 that on the average only about 30% of the porous coated

 surfaces are ingrown with bone.
+Note that there is

 also fibrous tissue (non bone tissue) between the prosthesis